Preamble

 1. Members will be onboarded in a three-step process:

-1. An initial 1-1 vetting call with a member of the CL or CC.
+1. An initial 1-1 vetting call with a member of the Operations Committee.

-2. A secondary vetting call with multiple members of the CL or CC.
+2. A secondary vetting call with multiple members of the CC.

 3. The membership orientation is given by the CC in cohorts.
 This means that orientations won’t be held until there are enough new members.
 So, when multiple members join around the same time, the CC can present the orientation to them all at once.
 Members must receive the orientation before they hold a leadership position.